Watauga High School to have freshman orientation Aug. 13

 BOONE — Watauga County Schools announced that it will be hosting freshman orientation throughout the day on Aug.
-13 at Watauga High School to small groups based on the student’s last name.
+13 at Watauga High School into small groups based on the student’s last name.

 “We would like to extend a big welcome to the newest class of Watauga High School/Watauga Innovation Academy,” WCS stated.
 “The transition to high school is a big step, and we want to do all we can to help make it as smooth as possible.”